Updated June 6, 2021

 What To Do When A Dog Eats A Rat Bait

 Call your vet for advice.
 If the rat poison was eaten less than two hours ago, you will be told to come straight down.
 Inducing vomiting should remove most of the poison.
+This includes secondary poisoning when a dog eats a poisoned rat.

 If the exposure was more than two hours ago, inducing vomiting may still be a good idea, especially if your dog has had a recent meal to slow down absorption.
 However, there will almost certainly be poison in the system.